Accessible Media Inc.: History

 In February 2018, AMI launched apps for iOS and tvOS, providing yet another means of consuming AMI-tv original content.
 Some of the apps' features include accessibility enhancements such as bolded text and high contrast layout.

-Noted programming on AMI-tv includes You Can't Ask That, Disrupt, Postcards From, Got Game, The Squeaky Wheel: Canada, By Hook or By Cook, Dish with Mary, Mind Your Own Business, Fashion Dis and Breaking Character.
+Noted programming on AMI-tv includes We Were Broncos, Underdog Inc., Crip Trip, You Can't Ask That, Disrupt, Postcards From, Got Game, The Squeaky Wheel: Canada, By Hook or By Cook, Dish with Mary, Mind Your Own Business, Fashion Dis and Breaking Character.

-Key programming on AMI-audio includes Kelly & Company, Double Tap, The Pulse, AMI Audiobook Review, My Life in Books with Red Szell, AMI Today and AMI-audio Live.
+Key programming on AMI-audio includes Reflections, Double Tap, Para Sport Nation, Audiobook Café, My Life in Books with Red Szell and Disability Rights, and Wrongs: The David Lepodcast.

-In October, 2020, AMI announced the launch of its first original podcasts for podcasting platforms and YouTube, which include Low Vision Moments, Tripping on Air, Shaun of the Shed, Double Tap and Para Sport Update.
-Current AMI-audio podcasts available on YouTube include The Pulse, Kelly & Company, Para Sport Nation and AMI Audiobook Review.

 In 2023, AMI unveiled its new, free, streaming site, AMI+.
 With a streamlined layout, visitors to AMI+ can access AMI’s stable of audio, television and digital content created by and for the disability community.
 Additionally, visitors can utilize customizable accessibility settings for the blind and partially sighted community AMI serves.

 In 2024, AMI expanded its reach by adding programming to Roku.
 Available with no subscription or sign-in required, AMI+ content includes documentaries and the series Postcards From…, Canadian Screen Award winner By Hook or By Cook, Adaptable Animals, Dish with Mary, Healthy at Home with Bobbi Janzen, Level Playing Field, Mind Your Own Business and Our Community.